These are the CAN messages that are sent or may be sent by the BMS, and the ones that the BMS may listens to.

 - [100 mA], + = out of battery, big-endian

-This BMS controller looks on the CAN bus for messages from the Elithion Remote HV front end.
+This BMS master looks on the CAN bus for messages from the Elithion Remote HV front end.

 Notes: